rubenpuerta/json-translations-with-deepl/README.md

 # json-translations-with-deepl
-This small script that will help you to translate your app language keys into the chosen language. i18.
+This small script will help you to translate your app language keys into the chosen language. i18.
 (Deepl has some limitations in terms of characters translated per month and target languages allowed with free accounts).

 First of all, you must register at Deelpl.com to get the tokenId.